What is the difference between an expungement and the sealing a record?

 Expungement or Sealing a Record in Pennsylvania

-Simply stated, having no record is better than having a sealed record.
+Obviously, having no record is better than having a sealed record.
 A person with a criminal record should check to see if they are eligible to expunge instead of seeking an order for limited access.
 If the person is not eligible to expunge, obtaining an order for limited access and sealing the record is better than having the record appear when employers run background checks.